Our policies and reports

 School Excellence Plan

 The School Excellence Framework (SEF) underpins our school planning and reporting approach.
-The framework provides a clear description of the key elements of high-quality practice across learning, teaching and leading.
+The framework provides a clear description of the key elements of high-quality practice across learning, teaching and leading and has supported our school in developing a School Excellence Plan (SEP) in consultation with our community.

 We are currently developing our new school plan.
 Our previous school plan is below: